eleanordarcy/ESLestimation/README.md

 >
 > `library(ESLestimation)`

-If you have any questions, please don't hesitate to contact me: e(dot)darcy(at)lancaster.ac.uk :)
+If you have any questions, please don't hesitate to contact me: e.darcy(at)lancaster.ac.uk